Dutch Design Awards honours the very best Dutch designs from the past year.

 Criteria

 DDA assesses how a design relates to Dutch society in the broadest sense of the term: economically, socially, culturally and intrinsically.
 Large and small issues, both in the Netherlands and abroad, demand a new, relevant design approach and form a reason for chasing new dreams.
 At the same time, design is also an applied profession.
 It changes people’s lives and makes things better and more valuable.
 Sometimes with relatively small, smart changes, sometimes with a groundbreaking idea.
-The commissions and jury members assess all designs based on four overarching criteria.
+The expert panels and main jury assess all designs based on four overarching criteria.
 They apply a different emphasis per category and use additional criteria where necessary.

 -